InternRobotics/StreamVLN/README.md

 </div>

 ## 📢 News
+[2025-07-30] We have released the ScaleVLN training data, including a subset of ~150k episodes converted from the discrete environment setting to the VLN-CE format.
+For usage details, see [here](https://huggingface.co/datasets/cywan/StreamVLN-Trajectory-Data/blob/main/README.md#envdrop--scalevln-dataset-note).

 [2025-07-18] We’ve fixed a bug where num_history was not correctly passed to the model during evaluation, causing it to default to None.
 This had a significant impact on performance.
 Please make sure to pull the latest code for correct evaluation.

 ## 🛠 Getting Started